MIC-DKFZ/batchgenerators/Readme.md

 Batchgenerators makes heavy use of python multithreading and python multithreading on windows is a problem.
 We are trying to find a solution but as of now batchgenerators won't work on Windows!

 ### Important!
-Starting from version 1.14.6 numpy is built against OpenBLAS instead of ATLAS.
+Starting from version 1.14.6 numpy has issues with multiprocessing.
 Mutrix multiplications (as we are using to rotate coordinate systems for data augmentation) now run mutlithreaded on all available threads.
-This can cause chaos if you are using a multithreaded pipeline, beacause each background worker will spawn a lot of threads to do the matrix multiplication (8 workers on a 16Core machine = up to 256 threads. duh.).
+This can cause chaos if you are using a multithreaded pipeline, beacause each background worker will spawn a lot of threads to do the matrix multiplication (8 workers on a 16Core machine = up to 8*16=256 threads. duh.).
 There is nothing we (dkfz devs) can do to tackle that problem, but this will only be a real issue in very specific configurations of data augmentation.
-If you notice unnecessarily high CPU load, downgrade numpy to 1.14.5 to solve the issue (or set OMP_NUM_THREADS=1).
+If you notice unnecessarily high CPU load, downgrade numpy to 1.14.5 to solve the issue (or try OMP_NUM_THREADS=1).
 Numpy devs are aware of this problem and trying to find a solution (see https://github.com/numpy/numpy/issues/11826#issuecomment-425087772)

 ## Suported Augmentations